-In June 2012, the Commission entered into a long-term operating lease for facilities that expires in December 2016.
+In June 2012, the Commission entered into a long-term operating lease for facilities that was set to expire on December 2016.
 On December 12, 2013, the Commission signed an amendment to its existing lease agreement to extend the lease term by five years.
 Future minimum lease payments under the amended lease are as follows: